noelcodes/Clothes-recognition/README.md

 ![alt text](https://i.imgur.com/jrxKZAz.jpg)
 ![alt text](https://image.ibb.co/kBszWo/combocnn.jpg)
 #### Conclusion
-Hi Ralph, all 3x models did not perform well, therefore expected low accuracy.
+All 3x models did not perform well, therefore expected low accuracy.
 OK, I know the above is a dumb.
 To improve this, I would classify attributes and landmark, instead of just labels, and train it over Faster-RCNN model for better accuracy.
-In the email, I have explained why I had to submit this project prematurely, hope you understand my situation.
-Thank you for considering my application.
-Hope to work with you soon.